Outdoor Trips & Education

 Building a Campfire

 Campfires can be a memorable way to end a day of camping, bringing people together for warmth, s’mores and storytelling under the stars.
-In this workshop, participants will learn how to start, build, and manage a fire, as well as select appropriate wood types/sizes, employ safety techniques when chopping wood, identify allowable locations for campfires, and responsibly mitigate environmental risks and impacts to the wilderness.
+In this workshop, participants will learn how to start, build and manage a fire, as well as select appropriate wood types/sizes, employ safety techniques when chopping wood, identify allowable locations for campfires, and responsibly mitigate environmental risks and impacts to the wilderness.
 This workshop is great for beginners and experienced recreators who are looking to practice their campfire building skills in a controlled environment.

-Camp Kitchen Setup & Backcountry Cooking
+Camp Kitchen Setup and Back Country Cooking

 Gear Maintenance and Repair